oxen-io/loki-binance-bridge/api/README.md

 ```

 If you haven't setup a postgres database then do so and edit `config/production.json` with the database info.

+If it doesn't exist then you can copy and rename `config/production.example.json`

 You will also need to run the sql script found in `sql/setup.sql` on this database.

 The easiest method would be to run: